Benchmarking Quantum Computers via Protocols, Comparing IBM's Heron vs IBM's Eagle: The Protocols

 \subsubsection{Do-nothing}

 This protocol is the baseline of our assessment, each benchmarking of a quantum computer starts with a series of do nothing experiments.
-We began this work relying on do nothing as the baseline protocol, but as the results came in we noticed that some quantum computer failed to demonstrate quantum advantages even in this basic task.
-This led us to define a new, simpler protocol which will be discussed and defined in section \ref{sec:TRANSMIT_definition}
+We began this work relying on \textit{do-nothing} as the baseline protocol, but as the results came in we noticed that some quantum computers failed to demonstrate quantum advantages even in this basic task.
+This led us to define a new, simpler protocol which will be discussed and defined in section~\ref{sec:TRANSMIT_definition}